diffix/reference/docs/misc.md

 If the aggregate is `sum()`, we need to determine which AIDs contribute the most, both for flattening and for determining the amount of noise.
 I'm assuming that, in the DB, aggregates are often computed on the fly.
 So for instance, `sum()` is computed by adding the column value to the aggregate as rows are determined to be included.

-> TODO: Sebastian doesn't think we'll be computing aggregates on the fly.

 Since we don't know how much each AID contributes until after query execution, we need to keep a data structure for all AIDs, and compute the contribution for each AID on the fly.

 I'm envisioning a hash structure for maintaining AID contributions.
 There must be good support for this in the DB.
 For `sum()`, we can add the column value in each row to the AID entry in the hash structure.